 There are ample ways to find money to help pay for your study abroad costs.
 There are scholarships through Iowa State University that can be at the department, college and university levels.
 Financial aid can typically be used for study abroad expenses if you are earning academic credit for your study abroad program.
 There are a variety of funding opportunities outside the university as well.

 College of Agriculture & Life Sciences (CALS) sponsored scholarships: Students in CALS have many options for scholarships for studying abroad through a variety of college-sponsored scholarships with a wide range of eligibility requirements.
 When you apply for any study abroad program through ISU Abroad, as a CALS student, you should automatically receive a prompt in your ‘learning content’ with a link to the application.
 You will be considered for all college-sponsored scholarships for study abroad through this one application.
 Deadlines are November 1 for spring programs; March 1 for summer programs and May 1 for fall programs.
 Check https://www.agstudyabroad.iastate.edu/where-money to view CALS scholarship opportunities.

 CALS passport scholarship: If you are a student in the College of Agriculture & Life Sciences and you have applied for a study abroad program, you are eligible for a scholarship that will reimburse you for the cost of your passport.
-Bring your new passport to 18 Curtiss Hall to claim your scholarship.
+Bring your new passport to 0018 Curtiss Hall to claim your scholarship.
 Please note: this is only for first time travelers, not for passport renewals, only first passports.

 ISU scholarships beyond the college: Check with your academic department or advisor for study abroad-focused scholarships through your department.
 Check the university-wide Study Abroad Center for other funding opportunities http://www.studyabroad.iastate.edu/home/students/outgoing/.